intel/llvm/xptifw/doc/XPTI_Framework.md

 The framework consists of a proxy library that is a static library for use within your applications.
-However, the proxy library consists of stubs that forward calls to a dynamic component, if available and if tracing has been enabled.
-If tracing has not been enabled or the dynamic component not found at run time, the stub implementations return immediately.
+However, the proxy library consists of stubs that forward calls to a dynamic component, if tracing has been enabled.
+The stubs return immediately if any of the following is true:
+  - Tracing has not been enabled
+  - There are no subscribers registered
+  - Dynamic component not found at run time

-The framework currently employs environment variables to determine if tracing has been enabled and where to find the dynamic component.
-Both of these must be set for it to successfully dispatch event streams.
+The framework currently employs environment variables to determine if tracing has been enabled and where to find the dynamic component and which subscriber(s) to forward the data to.
+All of these must be set for it to successfully dispatch event streams.

 1. The environment variable that indicates tracing has been enabled for the run is defined by `XPTI_TRACE_ENABLE`.